-- \BUMPERS indicate your ALLIANCE.
+- R405 BUMPERS indicate your ALLIANCE.
 Each ROBOT must be able to display red or blue BUMPERS to reflect their ALLIANCE color, as assigned in the MATCH schedule distributed at the event (as described in Section 11.1 MATCH Schedules).
-BUMPER markings visible when installed on the ROBOT, other than the following, are prohibited: - A. those required per R406, - B. hook-and-loop tape or snap fasteners backed by the hard parts of the BUMPER,
+BUMPER markings visible when installed on the ROBOT, other than the following, are prohibited: - A. those required per R406, - B. hook-and-loop tape, snap fasteners, or functional equivalents backed by the hard parts of the BUMPER,

-- C. solid white FIRST logos between 43⁄4 in. (~12 cm) and 51⁄4 in. wide (~13 cm) (i.e. comparable to those available in the RAPID REACT Virtual Kit), and - D. narrow areas of underlying fabric exposed at seams, corners, or folds.
+- C. solid white FIRST logos between 43/4 in. (~12 cm) and 51/4 in. wide (~13 cm) (i.e. comparable to those available in the CHARGED UP Virtual Kit), and - D. narrow areas of underlying fabric exposed at seams, corners, or folds.

-The FRAME PERIMETER facing surfaces of BUMPERS are not "displayed" and thus R405 does not apply.
+The FRAME PERIMETER facing surfaces of BUMPERS are not "displayed" and thus this rule does not apply.

-- \Team number on BUMPERS.
-Team numbers must be displayed and positioned on the R406 BUMPERS such that an observer walking around the perimeter of the ROBOT can unambiguously tell the team's number from any point of view and meet the following additional criteria: - A. consist of only Arabic numerals at least 4 in. (~11 cm) high, at least 1⁄2 in. (~13 mm) in stroke width, and be either white in color or outlined in white with a minimum 1/16 in. (~2 mm) outline,
+- R406 Team number on BUMPERS.
+Team numbers must be displayed and positioned on the BUMPERS such that an observer walking around the perimeter of the ROBOT can unambiguously tell the team's number from any point of view and meet the following additional criteria: - A. consist of only white Arabic numerals at least 4 in. (~11 cm) high, at least 1⁄2 in. (~13 mm) in stroke width,

-The 1⁄2 in. (~13 mm) stroke width requirement applies to the majority of the stroke.
-Font elements less than 1⁄2 in. (~13 mm) such as serifs, rounded edges, small hairlines or gaps, etc. are permitted as long as the majority of the stroke meets the sizing requirement and the numbers are unambiguous.
+The $\frac{1}{2}$ in. (~13 mm) stroke width requirement applies to the majority of the stroke.
+Font elements less than $\frac{1}{2}$ in. (~13 mm) such as serifs, rounded edges, small hairlines or gaps, etc. are permitted as long as the majority of the stroke meets the sizing requirement and the numbers are unambiguous.